juxor/afaq/markdown/secH1.md

-workings: an agricultural and industrial combination must be found by means of which power, today the ruler of society, shall become its slave."_ This was because the state _"finds itself inevitably enchained to capital and directed against the proletariat."_ [**Op.
-Cit.**, p.
-398, p.
-397 and p.
-399] Unsurprisingly, Proudhon stressed in 1848 that _"the proletariat must emancipate itself without the help of the government."_ [quoted by George Woodcock, **Pierre-Joseph Proudhon**, p.
-125] In addition, by guaranteeing interest payments, Blanc's scheme insured the continued exploitation of labour by capital and, of course, while opposing capitalist competition, Proudhon did not consider it wise to abolish all forms of the market.
+workings: an agricultural and industrial combination must be found by means of which power, today the ruler of society, shall become its slave."_ This was because the state _"finds itself inevitably enchained to capital and directed against the proletariat."_ Unsurprisingly, Proudhon stressed in 1848 that _"the proletariat must emancipate itself without the help of the government."_
+[**Op.
+Cit.**, pp. 225-6 and p.
+306] In addition, by guaranteeing interest payments, Blanc's scheme insured the continued exploitation of labour by capital and, of course, while opposing capitalist competition, Proudhon did not consider it wise to abolish all forms of the market.

 Proudhon argued for a two-way approach to undermining capitalism from below: